nokia-eda/docs/docs/user-guide/topologies.md

     NPP/BootstrapServer validate they see this platform when connecting.
 6. Node profile.
     A reference to a `NodeProfile` resource that defines the profile of the node.
+7. A label that is used by the `NodeSecurityProfile` resource to determine the security profile of the node.
 ///
 /// tab | TopoLink
 The list of `TopoLink` elements will be used to create the `TopoLink` resources.